12 September 2013

 Easements do not confer a right of ownership in favour of the benefited land owner.
 Rather, they confer a right of access in favour of the benefited land over the portion of land subject of the easement.
 Accordingly, an owner of land cannot seek an easement simply to expand the size of his land.
 To do this the owner should either purchase or lease land from a neighbour.

 Purposes of Easements

 The purpose of easements is to accommodate or enhance the ability to use the benefited land.
-The fact that an easement enhances the value of land is a consideration but is not decisive.
-The crucial consideration is whether the easement is reasonably necessary for the better enjoyment of the benefited land.
-A personal privilege or commercial advantage unconnected with the occupation of the land cannot be an easement.1
+An easement cannot create a personal or commercial advantage unconnected with the occupation of the land.1 The crucial consideration is whether the easement is reasonably necessary for the better enjoyment of the benefited land.

 For example, parcel of land A may be land locked, which means it has no access to a road.
 Between land A and the road is parcel of land B. To be able to use land A, the owner would obtain an easement over land B. The easement would permit the owner of land A to drive his vehicle from his land through the easement (which is on land B) to the road.
 In this instance land A is the benefited property and land B is the burdened property.
 This is an instance where the easement would be deemed reasonably necessary for the better enjoyment or use of the land.

 Examples of Easements

 - A driveway leading from the benefited property over the burdened property to the road.

 - A stormwater drain from the benefited property through the burdened property leading to a council drainage pipe.

 - A stormwater drain, electricity, telephone, internet cable, or freshwater pipeline passing through private landfor the purposes of servicing the wider community.
 These easements are usually sought by government authorities and may be statutory in nature.